Ellerhold/fs2es-indexer/README.md

 python3 -m venv /opt/fs2es-indexer/

 # Install our dependencies in this virtual env only
-/opt/fs2es-indexer/bin/pip3 install 'elasticsearch>=9,<10' PyYAML
+/opt/fs2es-indexer/bin/pip3 install -U -r /opt/fs2es-indexer/requirements.txt

-# Optional if you want to use the fanotify watcher
+# OR: if you want to use the fanotify watcher
 apt install python3-dev
-/opt/fs2es-indexer/bin/pip3 install 'pyfanotify'
+/opt/fs2es-indexer/bin/pip3 install -U -r /opt/fs2es-indexer/requirements-fanotify.txt

 # Use our new virtual env to run the indexer
 /opt/fs2es-indexer/bin/python3 /opt/fs2es-indexer/fs2es-indexer